 After the Fall is accompanied by a catalogue, public programs and digital documentation of the project, its creative processes, and outcomes.

-The Collections Project is a collaboration between Guildhouse and Flinders University Art Museum that provides artists with the opportunity to engage with the Museum’s collections and staff to create new work for exhibition.
+The Collections Project is a collaboration between Guildhouse and Flinders University Museum of Art that provides artists with the opportunity to engage with the Museum’s collections and staff to create new work for exhibition.
 Guildhouse is the leading South Australian organisation supporting and creating connections for South Australian creative practitioners.

 Elyas Alavi is an interdisciplinary artist and poet who works across painting, sculpture, performance and moving image.
 An Afghan-born Hazara refugee, Alavi is interested in exploring trauma, memory, gender, sexuality, and social and political crises through his work.
 Alavi has exhibited nationally and internationally.
 He has published three poetry books in Afghanistan and Iran, and has received several literature prizes.